YottaDB/YDBDoc/GTMAdminOps/dbmgmt.rst

 **-KEYRANGES**

-Specify whether the MUPIP INTEG report includes key ranges that identify the data suspected of problems it detects.
+Specify whether the MUPIP INTEG report includes key ranges it detects that identify the data suspected of problems.
 The format of the KEYRANGES qualifier is:

 .. parsed-literal::
    -[NO]K[EYRANGES]